-Submissions must be made through the Infrastructure Sustainability Council awards application site.
+Submissions must be made through the Infrastructure Sustainability Council awards application portal.

 Each award has four application questions.
 The questions have differing word limits and weightings.
-Applicants should ensure they keep within these limits and are encouraged to consider the weightings when submitting answers.
+Entrants are encouraged to consider the weightings when submitting answers.
 Higher word limits carry higher weightings for the scores and where judges are looking for the greatest impact.

-Applications must include a minimum of three and a maximum of six supporting images.
+Applications must include a minimum of three and a maximum of six high quality supporting images.
 All images will be viewed by the judges and may be used for PR/marketing purposes.
-At least three images must be photographs and may not include logos or marketing collateral.
+At least three images must be photographs devoid of logos or marketing collateral.
 Additional images may include graphs, maps, drawings, or material to support your application.
 Supporting images may not contain text apart from a heading or label.

 The size limit for each image is 5MB with only .png and .jpeg formats accepted.

 A short video of up to two-minutes is required to support your entry.
-Videos will be viewed by the judges and may be used for promotional purposes also.
+Videos will be viewed by the judges and may be used for promotional purposes.
 Videos should be stored on either YouTube or Vimeo and a URL provided.

 This summary should briefly describe your initiative, innovation or approach, illustrate its impact and clearly demonstrate why it is unique and/or how it has impacted the sector.